calliope-project/ec_modules/docs/user_guide/modules.md

 Think of them as **workflows that can be exported to other projects**.
 Their settings can be **re-configured**, allowing you to reprocess data with different parametric assumptions.
-Modules are best for stable workflows whose inputs are not expected to change much.
 Some use cases:

 - Aggregating transmission line data into regions.